parthasm/Useful-Algorithms/README.md

 These algorithms are listed below in alphabetical order:

 ##All Pairs Shortest Path -
-Bellman-Ford, the algorithm for single source shortest path is used in a loop over all vertices.
+Bellman-Ford, the algorithm for single source shortest path is used in a loop over all vertices, along with the usual APSP algorithms - Floyd-Warshall and Johnson's.

 ## Graph Search -